fbwCia/returnstatementjs-irinagastmaier/README.md

 <!-- The second Task -->
 Task 02(BONUS):

-Create a function in num.js that takes an object and returns the keys and values as separate arrays.
+Create a function in num.js that takes an array of numbers and return both the minimum and maximum numbers, in that order.
-Note:Remember to sort the keys.